n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 09 - Advent of Cyber 2021.md

 ### Questions-5-6

 The next question asks us to dig a password out of an `FTP` session.
-The thing to know about `FTP` is that people assume it only operates on one port, `21`, but there are actually two standard ports, `20` and `21`.
-This is because `FTP` separates user commands and data onto two ports.
+The thing to know about `FTP` is that people assume it only operates on one port, `21`, but there are two standard ports, `20` and `21`.
+This is because `FTP` separates user commands and data into two ports.
 In Wireshark, these two filters are `ftp` and `ftp-dat`.
-The first is used to see user commands, the second for extracting and viewing data.
+The first is used to see user commands, the second is for extracting and viewing data.

 Start with the filter `FTP` and you'll immediately see the username and password in the info column.
 You can also see this in the packet details pane.